 caonima

-In this work, art is no longer simply art.
-It becomes a political gesture.
-Ai Weiwei uses his creations to ignite public discussion, compelling audiences to confront issues that are often avoided in society.
-Art here becomes a social language—one that questions power, expresses personal and collective positions, and encourages public thought.
-It does not aim for beauty, but instead emphasizes the force of expression itself.
-In this sense, art becomes part of the struggle for free speech and a form of resistance.
+In this piece, art is no longer only art, it becomes closely tied to politics.
+Ai Weiwei uses his work to create public discussion and to bring attention to issues that are often avoided in society.
+Art becomes a social language used to question power, express a position, and encourage collective thinking.
+The focus is not on visual beauty, but on the force of expression itself, turning art into a part of the broader conversation about free speech and resistance.

 Case 3: Beeple — Everydays: The First 5000 Days (2021)

-American digital artist Beeple (Mike Winkelmann) created one digital image every day for 13 years, eventually combining 5,000 of them into a single massive digital artwork.
-The piece exists only as a digital file—there is no physical object—yet it sold for USD 69 million at Christie’s in 2021.
-This event shows that the value of art is no longer tied to a physical object but can rely on the idea of digital uniqueness provided by blockchain technology.
+The American digital artist Beeple (Mike Winkelmann) created one digital image every day for 13 years, and later combined 5,000 of them into a single work.
+The work exists only as a digital file with no physical form, yet it was sold at Christie’s in 2021 for 69 million dollars.
+This event shows that the value of art no longer depends on a physical object, but on the sense of uniqueness provided by blockchain technology.

 BEEPLES